prody/ProDy/doc/examples/dynamics/pca/pca_xray_calculations.rst

 >>> ensemble.setCoordinates(ref_chain)

-For each PDB file we find matching chain and add it to the ensemble:
+For each PDB file, we find the matching chain and add it to the ensemble:

 >>> for pdbfile in pdbfiles:
 ...     # Parse next PDB file. (only alpha carbons, since it's faster)